Escape Pod 358: Like a Hawk in its Gyre

 Like a Hawk in Its Gyre

 The bicycle noticed someone was following before Kurt did.
 Watching for a tail was a habit he’d finally broken himself of, but not before the bicycle’s impressionable brain had picked it up.
-Its low warning hum sent a thrill of adrenalin through him, giving power to the part of his brain that wanted him to sprint away.
+Its low warning hum sent a thrill of adrenaline through him, giving power to the part of his brain that wanted him to sprint away.

 Kurt glanced back down the single track.
 The trees were already beginning to turn fall colors around the edges of the forest, but here along the narrow trail the foliage was green and thick.
 Resisting the urge to pick up the pace, he continued on, looking back when he could take his eyes off the trail, and after a few moments caught sight of what the bicycle had seen.